UnknownPug/MPBA-api/README.md

 -- -- --
 ### <a name="video"></a> Video demonstration

-Also attached to the description is a video demonstration of the project, where you can see the main functions of the application:
+Also attached to the description is a video demonstration of the project, where You can see the main functions of the application:

 https://github.com/UnknownPug/Managing-personal-bank-accounts/assets/73190129/bce71ae2-070d-4547-a2df-c49abc2edc4c